Skip to Main Content

 Tribal Law Resources

-There are 574 Federally recognized Native American tribes in the United States, all with their own unique governments and laws.
+There are 574 Federally recognized Native American tribes in the United States, each with their own unique governments and laws.